-The existence of cold dark matter is widely accepted~\cite{Ade:2015xua} and one promising candidate is the axion~\cite{Peccei:1977hh,Peccei:1977ur, Weinberg:1977ma,Wilczek:1977pj, Kim:1979if,Shifman:1979if,Zhitnitsky:1980tq,Dine:1981rt,Preskill:1982cy,Abbott:1982af,Dine:1982ah,Sikivie:1982qv,Wilczek:1991jgb}.
-The axion is a natural extension of the Standard Model of particle physics in which the amount of Charge-Parity violation by the strong interaction is determined by the vacuum angle whose value should be order one.
-However, experiments measuring the neutron electric dipole moment~\cite{Crewther:1979pi} suggest an essentially vanishing vacuum angle~\cite{Baker:2006ts}, thus give rise to a puzzle known as the strong-CP problem~\cite{Peccei:2006as,Kim:2008hd}.
-The problem could be solved by adding the Peccei-Quinn (PQ) symmetry~\cite{Peccei:1977hh,Peccei:1977ur} which must be spontaneously broken by a PQ preserving potential and explicitly broken by the QCD instanton effect~\cite{Callan:1977gz, Vafa:1984xg}.
-The symmetry breaking implies the existence of a pseudo Nambu-Goldstone boson which is called \cite{Wilczek:1991jgb} the QCD axion and currently there are two QCD axion benchmark models, the KSVZ~\cite{Kim:1979if, Shifman:1979if} and the DFSZ~\cite{Zhitnitsky:1980tq, Dine:1981rt} models.
-The cosmic axions can be produced abundantly during the QCD phase transition in the early universe and their relic composes the cold dark matter observed today~\cite{Preskill:1982cy,Abbott:1982af,Dine:1982ah,Sikivie:1982qv}.
-Depending on the scenario whether the PQ symmetry happened before or after the cosmological inflation, the natural mass window of the QCD axions being majority of dark matter is about ${\cal O}(10^{-5}- 10^{-3})$eV~\cite{Sikivie:2006ni} or $<{\cal O}(10^{-7})$ eV~\cite{Hertzberg:2008wr}, but other production mechanisms are possible which will lead to wider mass ranges.
-The axion couples to the Standard Model particles weakly, in particular, it couples to two photons with a coupling ${\cal O}(10^{-17} - 10^{-12})~$GeV$^{-1}$ depending on the PQ scale.
-Currently many proposed and ongoing experimental studies such as~\cite{DePanfilis:1987dk,Hagmann:1990tj,Kahn:2016aff,Caldwell:2016dcw,HAYSTAC:2018rwy,Marsh:2018dlj,Schutte-Engel:2021bqm,ADMX:2021nhd} and others are actively searching dark matter axions.
-Interestingly, in condensed-matter systems quasi-particle "axions" could lead to many exciting physical phenomena \cite{Wilczek:1987mv,Essin:2008rq,Li:2009tca,Xiao:2017mol,PhysRevLett.105.190404,Nenno:2020ujq} etc., it is tempting to believe that nature has repeated itself in many different levels.
+The existence of cold dark matter is widely accepted~\cite{Ade:2015xua}.
+One promising candidate is the quantum chromodynamics (QCD) axion~\cite{Peccei:1977hh,Peccei:1977ur, Weinberg:1977ma,Wilczek:1977pj, Kim:1979if,Shifman:1979if,Zhitnitsky:1980tq,Dine:1981rt,Preskill:1982cy,Abbott:1982af,Dine:1982ah,Sikivie:1982qv,Wilczek:1991jgb} which is a natural extension of the standard model of particle physics.
+The standard model predicts that the amount of Charge-Parity (CP) violation of the strong interaction should be order one.
+However, experiments measuring the neutron electric dipole moment~\cite{Crewther:1979pi} suggested an essentially vanishing CP violation~\cite{Baker:2006ts}, which gives rise to a puzzle now known as the strong-CP problem~\cite{Peccei:2006as,Kim:2008hd}.
+The problem could be solved by adding the Peccei-Quinn (PQ) symmetry~\cite{Peccei:1977hh,Peccei:1977ur}, which is spontaneously broken by PQ preserving potential and is explicitly broken by the QCD instanton effect~\cite{Callan:1977gz, Vafa:1984xg}.
+The symmetry breaking results in a pseudo Nambu-Goldstone boson, the QCD axion \cite{Wilczek:1991jgb}.
+Currently, there are two particular QCD axion benchmark models, \cite{Kim:1979if, Shifman:1979if} and \cite{Zhitnitsky:1980tq, Dine:1981rt}.
+Cosmic axions can be produced abundantly during the QCD phase transition in the early universe, and subsequently their relics could compose the cold dark matter observed today~\cite{Preskill:1982cy,Abbott:1982af,Dine:1982ah,Sikivie:1982qv}.
+Depending on whether the PQ symmetry occurred before or after cosmological inflation, the natural mass window of the QCD axions being the majority of dark matter is approximately ${\cal O}(10^{-5}- 10^{-3})$eV~\cite{Sikivie:2006ni} or $<{\cal O}(10^{-7})$ eV~\cite{Hertzberg:2008wr}.
+However, other production mechanisms are possible, which will lead to a wider mass window.
+QCD axions couple to the Standard Model particles weakly; in particular, it couples to two photons with a coupling ${\cal O}(10^{-17} - 10^{-12})~$GeV$^{-1}$.
+Currently, many proposed and ongoing experiments such as~\cite{DePanfilis:1987dk,Hagmann:1990tj,Kahn:2016aff,Caldwell:2016dcw,HAYSTAC:2018rwy,Marsh:2018dlj,Schutte-Engel:2021bqm,ADMX:2021nhd} are actively searching the dark matter axions.
+In condensed-matter systems, quasiparticle "axions" which lead to many exciting phenomena \cite{Wilczek:1987mv,Essin:2008rq,Li:2009tca,Xiao:2017mol,PhysRevLett.105.190404,Nenno:2020ujq} have already been observed.
+It is tempting to believe that nature may repeat itself at many different levels.